MicrosoftDocs/Hololens/hololens/hololens2-new-user-optimize.md

 The modifiers that can increase or decrease the time to set up are typically:

 - You use a provisioning package to apply settings all at once, instead of manually during setup
-- You your device already has helpful setup policies, due to someone else applying them via provisioning or from going through Autopilot set up
+- Your device already has helpful setup policies, due to someone else applying them via provisioning or from going through Autopilot set up
 - Your device needs to go through autopilot, which takes some time
 - Your device was connected to the Internet and went through autopilot already, saving time
 - Your device's battery is low, which may pause Autopilot if it occurs